maxime-tournier/maxime-tournier.github.com/notes/convex-optimization.md

 &= \dd c(x)^T \block{\cone{K}^* \cap c(x)^\bot}
 \end{align}$$

-from the [discussion](#optimality-conditions) above on normal cones to convex closed cones.
+(see the [discussion](#optimality-conditions) above on normal cones to convex closed cones).
 We are now ready to state the optimality conditions for the constrained problem:

 $$\nabla f(x) \in \dd c(x)^T \block{\cone{K}^* \cap c(x)^\bot}$$